 Let us begin with the evidence.
 Not because numbers matter more than the teenager in front of you, but because naming what is actually happening is the first act of taking it seriously.

-Pew Research Center, Teens, Social Media and Mental Health, 2025The moral of the data is not "social media is bad."
+The moral of the data is not "social media is bad."
 It is something more precise and more concerning: social media, as currently designed, is a system that systematically undermines the specific psychological needs of the adolescent brain — needs for genuine belonging, stable identity, and the experience of being known rather than merely seen.

 The mental health crisis among teenagers is not separate from the faith crisis among teenagers.
 They are the same crisis, expressed differently.

-This is not a coincidence.
 A published review of the relationship between spirituality and mental health found that greater spirituality was consistently associated with lower depressive symptoms, lower suicidality, and lower substance abuse.
-The research on this is not ambiguous — faith is protective.[8]
+The research on this is not ambiguous — faith is protective.
+Park et al., Interactive Journal of Medical Research, 2024 [8]

-The Springtide Research Institute, which surveys thousands of young people annually on the intersection of faith and mental health, found that Gen Z's religious and spiritual lives directly improve their mental health — specifically by creating the conditions for connection and belonging.
-Their data identified what they call the "Belongingness Process": to truly belong somewhere, a person must move through three stages — feeling noticed, feeling named, and feeling known.[9]
+The Springtide Research Institute found that Gen Z's religious and spiritual lives directly improve their mental health — specifically by creating the conditions for connection and belonging.
+Their data identifies what they call the "Belongingness Process": to truly belong somewhere, a person must move through three stages.
+Springtide Research Institute, State of Religion and Young People 2022 [9]

-Think about what social media offers versus what those three stages require.
-Social media notices you — your metrics, your image, your performance.
+The Springtide Belongingness Process — what teenagers are searching for in the scroll.
+Social media notices you (your metrics, your image, your performance).
 It never names you, in the deep sense of knowing your actual story.
 It never knows you, because knowing requires presence, patience, and the willingness to stay through the parts of you that don't photograph well.
+What teenagers are searching for in the scroll is precisely what faith community has always been designed to provide.

-Barna Group, Gen Z Women Struggling in Faith, 2025Aaliyah was seventeen and genuinely successful by the metrics her generation used to measure success.
+Aaliyah was seventeen and genuinely successful by the metrics her generation used to measure success.
 She had followers.
 She had a carefully curated aesthetic.
 She got the likes when she posted, and when she didn't post for a few days, people asked where she was.

 She was also, by her own later description, the loneliest she had ever been in her life.